How to Kill Crabgrass You Don't Want

 - It's a high-quality summer grass for cattle and other ruminants to eat - healthier than most lawn grasses and easy to grow.
 Farmers love it!

 - It's also healthy for humans.
-The fibers need to be broken down first for humans to digest it, but that's easily done by juicing or baking it in muffins.
+The fibers should be broken down first for humans to digest it, but that's easily done by juicing or baking it in muffins.

 Experience with Crabgrass as Nutrition